This tutorial is part 2 of 4 in the series: Getting Started with Linux

 Prerequisites and Goals

 In order to follow along with this guide, you will need to have access to a Linux server.
 If you need information about connecting to your server for the first time, you can follow our guide on connecting to a Linux server using SSH.
 You will also want to have a basic understanding of how the terminal works and what Linux commands look like.
-This guide covers terminal basics, so you should check it out if you are new to using terminals.
+This guide covers terminal basics, so you should check it out if you are new to using a terminal.
 All of the material in this guide can be accomplished with a regular, non-root (non-administrative) user account.
 You can learn how to configure this type of user account by following your distribution's initial server setup guide (Ubuntu 14.04, CentOS 7).
 When you are ready to begin, connect to your Linux server using SSH and continue below.

 Navigation and Exploration